eemgraham/World-Happiness-Index/README.md

 Test if happiness gains diminish at higher income levels (i.e., diminishing returns).

 2. Regional Subnational Comparison
-What to do: Analyze wealth and happiness at regional/state/provincial levels within countries.
+What to do: Analyse wealth and happiness at regional/state/provincial levels within countries.

 Goal: Understand how local economic conditions correlate with subjective well-being.